bandlab/Guide/about/team.md

 As a full-stack developer, Sam's interested in the latest technologies - incorporating them into his projects wherever possible.

-Sam joined the Chew team straight out of University, moving to London in the summer of 2015.
-He's been instrumental in the platform's successes since and is known for the occasional DJ set!
+Sam joined the Chew team straight out of University (where he graduated with a MEng Computer Science degree within ECS at the University of Southampton), moving to London in the summer of 2015.
+He's been instrumental in the platform's successes since.
+Sam spends much of his spare time discovering and exploring (mostly electronic) music.
+He's a keen DJ and is also experimenting with Logic Pro X in the hope of producing his own music someday soon.